 - See how well medicines used to improve breathing are working.

-- Determine if lung disease is getting worse.
-Decreases in the FEV1 value may indicate the lung disease is getting worse.
+- Check if lung disease is getting worse.
+Decreases in the FEV1 value may mean the lung disease is getting worse.

 |Primary Medical Reviewer||E. Gregory Thompson, MD - Internal Medicine|

 |Specialist Medical Reviewer||Robert L. Cowie, MB, FCP(SA), MD, MSc, MFOM - Pulmonology|

 |By:||Healthwise Staff||Last Revised: November 28, 2012|

 |Medical Review:||E. Gregory Thompson, MD - Internal Medicine|